-Johnson to explore Brexit deal with Juncker over lunch of snails and salmon
+Johnson to explore Brexit deal with Juncker over lunch of snails, salmon

 Johnson’s government has yet to publicly announce new proposals on how to solve the Northern Irish border issue.
 It insists that the backstop, an insurance policy to prevent a return to a hard border, is unacceptable.

 Johnson has pledged to leave the EU with or without a deal on Oct.
 31, even though British lawmakers have passed a law which would force him to request a delay beyond that date if he is unable to reach a deal with the EU.

+“There are many in the UK who view a no-deal positively, without considering the implications - both on the islands and on the continent,” Juncker said.
+“It would be unholy chaos and we would need years to put things back in order.”

-His government has stepped up preparations to mitigate possible food, fuel and medicine shortages in case of a no-deal exit.
+The British government has stepped up preparations to mitigate possible food, fuel and medicine shortages in case of a no-deal exit.

 “We want a deal.
-This cannot include the backstop,” the British government source said, adding that Johnson will make clear to Juncker that even if the EU offers him an extension of the Brexit deadline beyond Oct.
+This cannot include the backstop,” the British government source said, adding that Johnson would make clear to Juncker that even if the EU offers him an extension of the Brexit deadline beyond Oct.
 31 he will reject it.

+However, Brexit campaigner Nigel Farage told Reuters he expected a departure delay because he believed that, although the political elite in London was plotting with the EU to betray the 2016 referendum vote to leave, parliament would reject any last-minute deal.

-Writing by John Chalmers; Editing by Catherine Evans
+Writing by John Chalmers